edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 [return to main page](http://edwardvmills.github.io/NURBSlib_EVM/)

-This 'tutorial' is meant to give a glimpse of the NURBSlib_EVM _library_.

-As a library, NURBSlib_EVM provides basic elements that _can_ be used to produce models, but are not streamlined.
-Some steps in this tutorial will feel repetitive.
-They can be automated, and they will be automated eventually, however, at this time, priority is given to stability and versatility of the objects

-### Target audience for this specific tutorial
+### Target audience for this specific tutorial / presentation
 * Triplus
 * Microelly2
 * Chris_G if he's curious
 * anyone else who wants to, of course, but it'll be hard to follow without context.

+This 'tutorial' is meant to give a glimpse of the NURBSlib_EVM _library_ to knoledgable users of FreeCAD.
+No explanations of basic FreeCAD actions is provided at this time.

+As a library, NURBSlib_EVM provides basic elements that _can_ be used to produce models, but are not streamlined.
+Some steps in this tutorial will feel repetitive.
+They can be automated, and they will be automated eventually, in the form of a workbench.
+At this time, priority is given to stability and versatility of the objects.
+The interface is minimal, Spartan even.

 ### Requirements to follow this presentation:
 * ability to set up a macro in [FreeCAD](http://www.freecadweb.org/) 0.17 is required (Part.Line vs Part.LineSegment deprecation warning is fatal in 0.16)